AdmissionsRegister your interest below

-The application process for September 2019 Year 7 entry (children born between 1 September 2007 and 31 August 2008) closed on 31 October 2018.
+The application process for September 2020 Year 7 entry (children born between 1 September 2008 and 31 August 2009) is now open.
 Applications are made via the Local Authority in which you reside.
-For information about late applications please click here.
+For information about applications please click here.

 Note: Didsbury High School does not have a catchment area.
 If a tie break is required to determine which children get a place at the school then those living closest will have priority.
 See the FAQs below for further information.

 As Didsbury High School is a new school opening one year group at a time there is currently no availability for mid-year admissions.

 Offers will be made on 2 March 2020 by the Local Authority.

 If you would like to register your interest in a future Year 7 place at Didsbury High School, please click here to complete the online Registration of Interest form.

 Please note that registering your interest will ensure that you are kept informed of up and coming open events and any other important admissions information.
 It does not mean that you have applied for a place at Didsbury High School.